-Upon receipt of a termination notice, a student who believes there are extenuating circumstances that led to the noted deficiencies, may submit a written request for reinstatement into the program.
+Upon receipt of a dismissal notice, a student who believes there are extenuating circumstances that led to the noted deficiencies may submit a written request for reinstatement into the program.
+Students must submit such requests within ten working days after receipt of the department's notice of dismissal.

-Requests must be made within ten working days after receipt of the department's notice of termination.
 Once the department receives a reinstatement request, the following process will occur:

-- 1. The student shall submit a written petition explaining the extenuating circumstances leading to the notice of termination; - 2.
-The department head will constitute a Reinstatement Review Committee consisting of three MPH graduate faculty.
+- 1. The student shall submit a written petition explaining the extenuating circumstances leading to the notice of dismissal; - 2.
+The Department Head will constitute a Reinstatement Review Committee consisting of three MPH graduate faculty.
 The Reinstatement Committee will meet within five working days following receipt of the student's written petition; - 3.
-The committee shall deliberate in private and transmit its recommendations-to the department head within five working days following the reinstatement meeting; - 4.
+The committee shall deliberate in private and transmit its recommendations-to the Department Head within five working days following the reinstatement meeting; - 4.
 The department head shall consider the Reinstatement Review Committee's recommendation and provide written notification to the student and the committee of his/her decision within three working days of receipt of the committee's recommendation.

-Students who are reinstated, as a result of their appeal, but who subsequently violate the above policies are automatically and permanently terminated from the program without an additional opportunity to request reinstatement.
+The Department will automatically and permanently terminate any student reinstated as a result of an appeal, but who subsequently violate the above policies.
+The student will not be allowed an additional opportunity to request reinstatement.